 Why Was the Monte Palace Hotel Abandoned?

-That's a view of Sete Cidades and Sete Cidades lake - an ancient, dormant volcano now filled with a lake.
+That's a view of Sete Cidades and Sete Cidades lake - which isn't just any old lake but actually an ancient, dormant volcano now filled by time and rain with a lake.

 But Monte Palace Hotel was 30 years ahead of its time, they highly overestimated the number of people that would visit Sete Cidades or even the Azores themselves.